dnvriend/akka-persistence-inmemory/README.md

 ```

 # What's new?
+## 1.2.10 (2016-03-17)
+  - Refactored the akka-persistence-query interfaces, integrated it back again in one jar, for jcenter deployment simplicity

 ## 1.2.9 (2016-03-16)
   - Added the appropriate Maven POM resources to be publishing to Bintray's JCenter